 Real Life Cancer Survivors On Set – And Mike Birbiglia

 It’s clear that everyone on set has read the novel at some point, and connecting with the source material’s audience is a high priority.
 For many, the project hits close to home.
-On this particular day that Hypable was within the cast and crew, the extras who portray members of Hazel’s support group are real cancer survivors.
+On the day Hypable visited, the extras who portray members of Hazel’s support group are real cancer survivors.
 People like Angel, PJ, and Sid.
-Each of them take a turn in front of the camera standing up to introduce themselves, receiving some light direction from Boone.
+Each of them take a turn in front of the camera standing up to introduce themselves, receiving some minimal direction from Boone.
 While we’re watching them each make their Hollywood debut, we’re told that some of them are going through “pretty radical treatment” at the moment.

 Says Boone, “All the cancer kids that we met are exactly how they are in John’s book.
 They’re really funny and irreverent, saying things you wouldn’t think they’d say.
 So that justified the book to me in some ways.
 We met many of them here in Pittsburgh.
 People who had gone to the children’s hospital here so we tried to include as many of them as we could.
 It was a nice thing to do and it gives them some authenticity I hope.”

-Mike Birbiglia’s casting was one of the best ideas that producer Wyck Godfrey ever had, according to the author.
+Mike Birbiglia’s casting was one of the best ideas that producer Wyck Godfrey ever had, according to Green.
 “Strongest casting decision, maybe in the history of movies.
 I’m including Rob Pattinson,” he says, referring to Godfrey’s 2008 production Twilight.